whosonfirst/wof-cli/edit/README.md

 * It uses a local WebAssembly (WASM) binary to expose methods for data formatting, data validation and Who's On First placetype-related functionality.

 * It provides a user-interface for editing the raw GeoJSON of a Who's On First record.

-* It does NOT submit changes as pull requests against a [whosonfirst-data](https://github.com/whosonfirst-data) repository.
-Changes are only written to local file that a record's data was originally read from (or to STDOUT if the record was read from STDIN).

 ### Examples